CKY-What/WRO_Future_Engineers_2025/team-photos/readme.md

 # Team Photos
-Team Photos are included in this directory
+Team/Team Member Photos are included in this directory